Dakshineswar Kali Temple: Gallery

 The name of the idol of Kali worshiped in the temple is Jagadishwari, also widely known as Bhavatarini.

 Sri Ramakrishna came to the temple in 1855 as an assistant to his elder brother, Ramkumar, the head priest; later he took job as the priest of Radhakanta Jiu temple, and eventually became the head priest of the Kali temple.

-Photograph of Ramnath Temple from "Views of Calcutta and Barrackpore," taken by Samuel Bourne.
+Photograph of Radhakanta Temple from "Views of Calcutta and Barrackpore," taken by Samuel Bourne.

 Partial view of the Shiva temples, west side of the complex.